Calvin G. Child

 Judge Calvin Goddard Child (April 6, 1834 – September 28, 1880) was an American attorney who served as the United States Attorney for the District of Connecticut from 1870 to 1880.

-Family
+Early life

-Calvin Goddard Child was born in Norwich, Connecticut on April 6, 1834.
+Calvin Goddard Child was born in Norwich, Connecticut, on April 6, 1834.
 His father was Asa Child a former United States attorney for the district of Connecticut under President Andrew Jackson, and his mother was Alice H. Goddard the daughter of Judge Calvin Goddard for whom he was named.
 He was also a great-grandson of Dr. Joseph Bellamy.

-Education

 He began his education in New York City at Columbia Grammar & Preparatory School, because his family moved there in 1845.
-He went to college at his father's alma mater Yale graduating in 1855.
+He went to college at his father's alma mater, Yale, graduating in 1855.
+While at Yale, he was a member of Scroll and Key.
 He studied law in his father's office and in Harvard Law School where he graduated from in 1858, the same year he was admitted to the bar.
 He was married September 16, 1858, to Kate Godfrey, daughter of Captain Jonathan Godfrey, of Southport.